-One of the ways we promote FAIR data is to highlight unique MSD-relevant datasets that have embraced the FAIR principles.
+One of the ways we promote open science and FAIR data is to highlight unique MSD-relevant datasets or models that have embraced the FAIR principles.
 If you created or work with such a dataset and would like to share your work with the community please reach out to Casey or Adam.

 - Title: The FEWSION Food-Energy-Water Dataset

 - Author: Benjamin Ruddell, Northern Arizona University